Claire Conger

 Tags: Emotional Freedom · Non Fiction · Social Psychology

-Why Oriental People Are Smarter than Caucasians
+Why Asian People Are Smarter than Caucasians

 July 15th, 2008 · No Comments